[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 The sex wasn’t bad.
 It could’ve been much more, but I couldn’t shake off the fact that this was deviating from how I thought sex should be.
 And that’s before we get into how tricky cleanup can be in a space as constricted as a car.
 I was thoroughly uncomfortable.

-A person with OCPD may find themselves having rigid expectations of how sex should play out – which is perfectly.
+A person with OCPD may find themselves having rigid expectations of how sex should play out—which is perfectly.
 Any deviation from this “ideal” is nothing short of a failure.
 And because life is life and we can’t guarantee perfection in every situation, OCPD folks find themselves in a pattern of avoidance, dissatisfaction, or both.

 In trying to keep up to standard, people with OCPD may turn sex into a performance.
 You know what I’m talking about – hitting those moan-notes you think you ought to be hitting even when you’re not feeling like it; keeping it going even when your mind is no longer in it, because it’s supposed to be enjoyable and admitting it isn’t is a catastrophe of great magnitude.

-Strategies for Navigating Sex and OCPD
+Strategies for Navigating Sex, Intimate Relationships, and OCPD

 Sex usually calls for some level of spontaneity and surrender.
 But are we really our OCPD selves if we relinquish control?
 The universe forbid we should let go and enjoy ourselves without inhibition!